 To receive an application for these awards, please use the links below or send a request to:

-INCE-USA is offering the Members’ Choice Project of the Year Award to acknowledge notable project(s) completed in the field of noise control or architectural acoustics.
+INCE-USA is offering the Members’ Choice Award to acknowledge notable project(s) and/or product(s) completed in the field of noise control or architectural acoustics.
 The primary candidate must be an Associate or Full Member of INCE-USA.
 Of the applications received, finalists will be selected for voting by INCE-USA Members.
-One or more projects may receive the award during any given year.
+One or more projects or products may receive the award during any given year.

 Award: Engraved Memento and Honorarium of $3,000

 The George C. Maling Excellence in Noise Control Engineering Award is intended to provide, and disseminate widely, recognition for an outstanding project, product, or processes in the applied practice of noise control engineering.
 The project, product or process should demonstrate a significant contribution toward a quieter environment.
-The precise nature of the project, process, or product is not rigorously defined by policy, but is left to the nominator to establish and the judges to evaluate.
-Some examples of possible nominees may include, but are not limited to the following:
+Some examples may include, but are not limited to the following:

-Nominations may be developed to recognize an individual or group of individuals for closely related contributions which, in the opinion of the nominator, constitute collectively a significant specific contribution to noise control engineering.
+Nominations may be developed to recognize an individual or group of individuals for closely related contributions which constitute collectively a significant specific contribution to noise control engineering.
 The award shall consist of an engraved memento and an Honorarium of $3,000.
-A suitable nomination package for this award is not trivial and will require some time to prepare, so please request the nominating instructions at least one month before the submission deadline.
-There will be no extension of the submission deadline.
+A suitable nomination package for this award is not trivial and will require some time to prepare.

 Award Eligibility for INCE-USA Student Awards